-CHAMPLAIN INVESTMENT PARTNERS As a long-term strategy to continue developing diverse talent in our industry, the firm sponsors the Champlain Summer Fellows Program as well as Junior Internship Program for alumni of the Fellows Program.
-Our vision is an inclusive and diverse Vermont business community where there is fair access to professional and financial educational opportunities for all students.
-To achieve this vision, the Champlain Summer Fellows Program was created with the mission to build the networks of local high school students, including those who identify with groups historically underrepresented in the asset management industry, through professional and financial education.
-The Champlain Summer Fellows Program welcomes high school students for a 7-week interactive education on three pillars: professionalism, personal finance, and asset management.
-Each week, a Champlain employee or community business partner leads students in a mix of discussion and activities to provide context and learning in a topic under that pillar.
-Examples of weekly topics include:
+As a long-term strategy to continue developing diverse talent in our industry, the firm sponsors the Champlain Fellows Program as well as Junior Internship Program for alumni of the Fellows Program.
+The vision of the Champlain Fellows Program is an inclusive and diverse Vermont business community where there is fair access to professional and financial educational opportunities for all students.
+To achieve this vision, the Champlain Fellows Program was created with the mission to build the networks of local high school students, including those who identify with groups historically underrepresented in the asset management industry, through professional and financial education.
+The Champlain Fellows Program welcomes high school students for an interactive education on three pillars: professionalism, personal finance, and asset management.
+Each session, a Champlain employee or community business partner leads students in a mix of discussion and activities to provide context and learning in a topic under that pillar.
+Examples of topics include: